- Active context: kki_bg_colors_red

 Assessment of Progress

-Students participate in the Maryland State Assessment program, or the alternative assessment (Alt-MSA) program for annual testing.
+Students participate in the assessments developed by the Partnership for Assessment of Readiness for College and Careers (PARCC) and other state assessments required for other referring states each year.
+Beginning in the 2015-2016 school year, students enrolled in a certificate of completion pathway, will take the National Center and State Collaborative (NCSC) Assessments for Reading and Mathematics.
 Additionally, benchmark assessment is done to note progress on curriculum goals, as well as progress on IEP goals.
 The IEP is reviewed at least quarterly, and that review is included in the quarterly report card shared with the student and the family.

 Related services identified on each student’s individualized education plan (IEP) are offered.
 These services may be delivered in pullout, embedded, and consultative formats.
 These include, but are not limited to the following: